Childhood Obesity

 What does being overweight put your child at risk of?

 During this challenging time dealing with the COVID-19 epidemic, we have seen that obesity worsens outcomes from COVID-19.
 According to the CDC, children diagnosed with obesity may suffer worse outcomes from COVID-19.
-In a study of COVID-19 cases in patients aged 18 years and younger, having obesity was associated with a 3.07 times higher risk of hospitalization and 1.42 times higher risk of severe illness (intensive care unit admission, invasive mechanical ventilation, or death) when hospitalized.
+In a study of COVID-19 cases in patients aged 18 years and younger, obesity was associated with a 3.07 times higher risk of hospitalization and 1.42 times higher risk of severe illness (intensive care unit admission, invasive mechanical ventilation, or death) when hospitalized.

 Aside from the increased risk of severe illness from Covid-19, being obese also puts children at risk for other health problems and complications like: